On the intersection of Cantor sets and products of random matrices

 Using the equation \eqref{eq: lambda is the sup double int}, Kenyon and Peres showed that explicit calculation is possible in some cases.

 \begin{example}[{\cite[Example 1.3]{Kenyon--Peres: translated Cantor sets}}] Let $b = 4$ and $D_1 = D_2 = \{0,1,2\}$.
 We then have

 Let $\mu$ be the Lebesgue measure, and $\nu$ be any $\mu$-stationary measure.
-Then, $\nu$ is discrete (i.e. it is a countable sum of dirac measures), and therefore unique.
+The matrices $A_0$ and $A_3$ have rank one, so $\nu$ is unique and discrete (i.e. it is a countable sum of Dirac measures).
 The Lyapunov exponent can be calculated as

-This gives the dimension to be $ 0.575228 \ldots$. \end{example}
+This gives the dimension to be $ 0.575228 \cdots$. \end{example}

 The computation above exploits the discreteness of the stationary measure \cite[Remark, pp.~618]{Kenyon--Peres: translated Cantor sets}.
 Let us define the following.